-Case studies in funding innovation: Diffusing innovation How an ecosystem-based approach is helping social impact bonds to spread
+Case studies in funding innovation: Diffusing innovation has been added to your bookmarks.

 Rather than funding individual “social impact bonds” (a new approach for financing social service delivery), the Rockefeller Foundation chose to help build a coordinated ecosystem that could diffuse the innovation across the United States.